-- Participants with Agency-managed funding can record their my providers for their plan.
+- Participants with Agency-managed funding can record their my providers on their plan.

 - Participants with specialist disability accommodation, home and living and/or behaviour supports must record their my providers in their plan for them to be paid.

-- You can add or change your my providers at any time.
+- You can add, change or remove your my providers at any time.

-- If we get a claim from a provider that isn’t recorded for your plan, we will check with you before we pay them.
+- If we get a claim from a provider that isn’t recorded on your plan, we will check with you before we pay them.

 Your new NDIS plan won’t have service bookings.
 Instead, you can tell us who the providers you regularly work with are, and we record them on your plan.

 We call the providers recorded on your plan 'my providers'.

 You can update or change your my providers at any time by talking to your my NDIS contact or calling our National Contact Centre on 1800 800 110.

 When you record a provider on your plan, you are letting us know they can make claims against your NDIS plan when they deliver a support to you, and we do not have to check with you before we pay them.

 You must record my providers when you have funding for: